Get important education news and analysis delivered straight to your inbox

 “The prospects there are very difficult,” Smith said.
 “You are competing in a declining labor market.”

 And most students who leave school don’t make it back.
 A study of the California State University system found that only 30 percent of students who drop out re-enroll at their original college.

-If Georgia’s universities can’t supply those workers, businesses might look to hire people from out of state, meaning upward mobility for Georgia’s low-income residents will stagnate.
-Or they might hire unqualified workers and train them in-house – which could harm productivity and drive away companies considering relocating to Georgia, Smith said.
+If Georgia’s universities can’t supply those workers businesses might look to hire people from out of state, meaning upward mobility for Georgia’s low-income residents will stagnate.
+Or they could hire unqualified workers and train them in-house – which could harm productivity and drive away companies considering relocating to Georgia, Smith said.

 In 2011, Georgia launched an effort to tackle this issue called Complete College Georgia.
 The work began with a $1 million grant from the Complete College America Foundation, a national organization that works with states to improve graduation rates.